na-na-hi/renget/archive/8r6bv.md

 &nbsp;
 		*Dante*
 		Precursor: None / Direct craft
-		2pc - Good as [T]+[M] with Elysia [B] on BKE with Abyss Flower 3pc - Self Impair for BKE with Hler
+		M - Works on phys that can force activate their evasions (BKE/Hare) 2pc - Good as [T]+[M] with Elysia [B] on BKE with Abyss Flower 3pc - Self Impair for BKE with Hler
 		Notes: Like all Dudu gear, it's so damn restrictive.
 Mainly for Burst Charged Phys, but then you have